Azuchi Screens: History

 The second half and the start of the seventeenth century saw the unification of Japan through the conquests of three great military leaders: Oda Nobunaga, Toyotomi Hideyoshi, and Tokugawa Ieyasu.
 This era is also called the Azuchi-Momoyama period, after the sites of the great castles of Nobunaga and Hideyoshi.
 The period saw a rapid development in Japanese castle construction: castles on a larger grander scale boasting a large stone basis, a complex arrangement of concentric baileys, and a tall tower.
 But also, in the visual arts, such as the folding screens decorating the palatial residences.

 In 1579, Oda Nobunaga commissioned Kanō Eitoku (1543-1590), the most famous Japanese painter of his time, to create a pair of folding screens of Azuchi castle.
 It was a meticulously detailed birds-eye view of the fortress and its nearby town.
 In 1581, the Italian Jesuit Alessandro Valignano (1539 – 1606) visited Japan.
 Oda Nobunaga gifted him with the screens.
 The Jesuit conceived the idea of sending a Japanese embassy to Europe, and the screens became part of this plan.
 This became the so-called Tenshō embassy of 1582–1592, consisting of four young Japanese noblemen who left Japan to visit the Pope and the kings of Europe.
 Over India, Portugal and Spain, they traveled to Italy.
 In March 1585, the embassy arrived in Rome.
 In the afternoon of 3 April 1585, in the Papal apartments of the Vatican, they presented the screens to Pope Gregory XIII (1502-1585).
-Afterwards, they are set up for display in a gallery of the Vatican, probably the Galleria delle carte geografiche ('Gallery of Maps').
+Afterwards, they are set up for display in a gallery of the Vatican, probably the Galleria delle carte geografiche ('Gallery of Maps') or the gallery of Cosmography.

 In 1592, a Flemish artist from Leuven named Philips van Winghe made a few drawings copying details of Azuchi castle.
 This is the last historical record of the screens.
 They were major renovations of the gallery between 1592 and 1596, and between 1630 and 1637, but there is no record what happened to the screens.